geodynamics/aspect/cookbooks/tomography_based_plate_motions/doc/tomography_based_plate_motions.md

 Below "uppermost mantle thickness", the temperature and the density fields are computed using the corresponding depth-dependent scaling values taken from {cite}`steinberger:calderwood:2006` relative to the input Vs anomalies (compositional field `Vs_anomaly`), using the scaling files `dT_vs_scaling.txt` and `rho_vs_scaling.txt`, respectively, located in `cookbooks/tomography_based_plate_motions/input_data/`.

-In order to avoid jumps in the temperature distribution, we smooth the temperatures between the two models across the `uppermost mantle thickness` depth using a sigmoid function with a half-width of 20km.
+In order to avoid jumps in the temperature distribution, we smooth the temperatures between the two models across the "uppermost mantle thickness" depth using a sigmoid function with a half-width of 20km.

 The viscosity in the model follows a dislocation diffusion creep law with prefactors, activation energies and volumes for major phase transitions.
 Additionally, we scale the laterally averaged viscosity to a reference viscosity profile from the profile of {cite:t}`steinberger:calderwood:2006`.
 The user can choose from the available reference viscosity profiles in the `cookbooks/tomography_based_plate_motions/input_data/viscosity_profiles` folder.
 The model defines different viscosities at the plate boundaries and within the cratonic regions.
 For Earth-like behavior, plate boundaries and cratons have reduced and increased viscosity, respectively, compared to the surrounding lithosphere.